kaiquelupo/plugin-twilio-infra/README.md

 <img src="https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square" alt="PRs Welcome" /></a>
 <hr>

-This plugin adds functionality to the [Twilio CLI](https://github.com/twilio/twilio-cli) to integrate Pulumi and Twilio in order to create, deploy, and manage Twilio infrastructure using code.
+This plugin adds the `infra` command to the [Twilio CLI](https://github.com/twilio/twilio-cli).
+It integrates Pulumi with Twilio and consists of subcommands that let you create, deploy, and manage Twilio infrastructure via code.

 ## Requirements

 ### Install the Pulumi CLI

-Please check the following [documentation](https://www.pulumi.com/docs/get-started/install/) in order to install the Pulumi CLI.
+To get started with the Pulumi CLI, check out the [Download and Install page](https://www.pulumi.com/docs/get-started/install/).

-Also, you need a backend storage system to keep your infrastruture state.
+Also, you need a backend storage system to keep your infrastructure state.
 The options are:

 - The Pulumi Service backend
 - A self-managed backend, either stored locally on your filesystem or remotely using a cloud storage service

-You can find more details [here](https://www.pulumi.com/docs/intro/concepts/state/#state-and-backends).
+See [State and Backends](https://www.pulumi.com/docs/intro/concepts/state/#state-and-backends) for more details.

-For quick testing, you can easily create a free Pulumi account and run `pulumi login` to use it as your storage system.
+For quick testing, you can easily create a free Pulumi account and run `pulumi login` to your storage backend.

 ### Install the Twilio CLI